deniswerth/CosmoPhases/README.md

 Add effective potential TeX file in repository and explain the main results.

 ## Usage
 Short intro to explain what can be done with the code with some examples.
-Go through each file and explain their use in __Main__.py
+Go through each file and explain their use with a few line of code.

 ### Effective potential in `potential.py`
 (Say that CosmoTransitions has been changed to allow on-shell renormalization and factorial from scipy.special)

 ### Phase transition study in `phase_transition.py`
-Add functions
+Study the phase transition for a given point in the parameter space.

+### Phase diagram study in `phase_diagram.py`
+Perform a scan.